 LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

 5. Construct a retrospectively rated plan. a.
 Actuarial principles and concepts underlying the construction of a retrospective rating plan (e.g., balance principle, construction of table of insurance charges) b.
 NCCI retrospective rating plans

 Range of weight: 8-12 percent

 READINGS

-Brosius

-Gillam & Snader 2
+BrosiusGillam & Snader 2Lee 2NCCI 2

-• Lee 2

-NCCI 2

-Skurnick

 LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

-Analyze the elements of a loss sensitive rating plan. a.
-Influence of the parameters and other elements of the plan on the final price and potential profitability of product b.
+Analyze the elements of a loss sensitive rating plan.
+Influence of the parameters and other elements of the plan on the final price and potential profitability of product

+b.
 Influence of the parameters and other elements of the plan on cost and cash flow to insured

 Range of weight: 7-11 percent

 READINGS

+Fisher

-Fisher Gillam & Snader 2 Lee 2 Skurnick
+Gillam & Snader 2

+• Lee 2

+Skurnick